ximarketing/ximarketing.github.io/_pages/about.md

   - /about.html
 ---

-I am Xi Li, Professor of Marketing at the University of Hong Kong (HKU).
-My recent research focuses on the economic analysis of algorithms.
-I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, crypotology, and algorithmic pricing affect firms, consumers and the society.
-I am also interested in consumer protection in the digital age.
+Xi Li is a Professor of Marketing at the University of Hong Kong (HKU).
+His recent research focuses on the economic analysis of algorithms.
+He uses economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, crypotology, and algorithmic pricing affect firms, consumers and the society.
+He is also interested in consumer protection in the digital age.
+He is an editorial board member of Marketing Science.

 Employment
 ======